emca-it/Energy-Log-Server-6.x/16-00-00-Logstash/16-00-00-Logstash.md

 # Logstash #

-The Energy Log Server use Logstash service to dynamically unify data from disparate sources and normalize the data into destination of your choose.
+The Energy Logserver use Logstash service to dynamically unify data from disparate sources and normalize the data into destination of your choose.
 A Logstash pipeline has two required elements, *input* and *output*, and one optional element *filter*.
 The input plugins consume data from a source, the filter plugins modify the data as you specify, and the output plugins write the data to a destination.
 The default location of the Logstash plugin files is: */etc/logstash/conf.d/*.
-This location contain following Energy Log Server
+This location contain following Energy Logserver

 Log Analytics default plugins: